a-mitani/ipfs-primer/content/ipfs-whitepaper-jp/_index.md

 ## 7. Reference

 ［1］ I. Baumgart and S. Mies.
-S/kademlia:
-A practicable approach towards secure key-based routing.
+S/kademlia: A practicable approach towards secure key-based routing.
 In Parallel and Distributed Systems, 2007 International Conference on, volume 2, pages 1–8.
 IEEE, 2007.

 [2] I. BitTorrent.
-Bittorrent and A¸ttorrent software ˆ surpass 150 million user milestone, Jan.
+Bittorrent and A¸ttorrent software surpass 150 million user milestone, Jan.
 2012.

 [3] B. Cohen.
 Incentives build robustness in bittorrent.
 In Workshop on Economics of Peer-to-Peer systems, volume 6, pages 68–72, 2003.

 [4] J. Dean and S. Ghemawat. leveldb–a fast and lightweight key/value database library by google, 2011.